hzysvilla/Academic_Smart_Contract_Papers/TLDR.md

+# 23_9_25
+## CCS23 | Demystifying DeFi MEV Activities in Flashbots Bundle.
+* Motivation: The author mainly focuses on Ethereum ecnomic security, that is, studying how to analyze and recover MEV (Miner Extractable Value) activities, and the impact of MEV activities on the blockchain.
+* Prior work：Existing work uses fixed patterns and can only identify known MEV activities.
+* Design: The author first uses fixed financial behavior rules to identify known MEV activities, and then uses machine learning to learn unknown MEV activities.
+* Implement: The authors implemented their approach as tools ActLifter and ActCluster.
+ActLifter identifies ten types of known MEV activities (e.g., token swap, liquidity add) through contract events and fixed financial behavior rules, and ActCluster explores unknown MEV through clustering algorithms.
+* Evaluation: ActLifter can achieve nearly 100% precision and recall in DeFi action identification and ActCluster, we obtain many new observations and discover 17 new kinds of DeFi MEV activities.

 # 23_9_23
 ## ISSTA22 | WASAI: uncovering vulnerabilities in Wasm smart contracts.
 * Motivation: The author focuses on the security issues of WASM (WebAssembly) smart contracts on the EOS blockchain platform.
 * Design: The author uses symbolic execution to generate the input on the trace of WASM contract, and then uses the input as a seed for fuzz testing on WASM contract.
 * Challenge: Specificity of the underlying architecture of WASM smart contracts, such as memory models, data types, etc.
 * Solution: The author uses hooker and collect the specific values (trace) of the relevant structures when the WASM contract is executed to avoid symbolizing.
-* Evaluation: The authors developed the tool WASAI to implement their method.
-* Implement: WASMI is twice as fast as existing tools and discovered a CVE (CVE-2022-27134).
+* Evaluation: The authors developed the tool WASAI to implement their method, WASMI is twice as fast as existing tools and discovered a CVE (CVE-2022-27134).

 # 23_9_21
 ## sec21 | SMARTEST: Effectively Hunting Vulnerable Transaction Sequences in Smart Contracts through Language Model-Guided Symbolic Execution.